ovh/docs/pages/platform/kubernetes-k8s/deploying-gpu-application/guide.en-gb.md

 ## Go further

-To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes doc site](../).
+To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes documentation](../).

 Join our [community of users](https://community.ovh.com/en/).